Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penn State University

-Penn State requires all UAS operations on university property to be approved by the Office of Environmental Health & Safety and Physical Plant.
-Beaver Stadium is subject to strict federal TFR during football games (one of the largest stadiums in the US).
+Penn State requires all UAS operations within university property to be approved by the Office of Environmental Health & Safety or Office of Physical Plant before launch.
+Beaver Stadium, one of the largest stadiums in the United States (106,000 capacity), is subject to a federal TFR that applies during football games (one hour before to one hour after events).
+Stadium TFR strictly enforced by FAA.

 University of Pittsburgh